angelopoerio/misc/README.md

 # HttpStats
 Retrieve system metrics by a simple Http interface

+# show_io_sched.py
+show the I/O scheduler of each block device in the system

 # list_logs
 Try to list the log files of an application
 Example usage: sudo ./list_logs.sh $(pidof mysqld)